 Any version of the UVa English major constitutes valuable training towards future teaching, but whether it is a sufficient credential depends upon what kind of teaching you want to do and where.

 Some programs like those offered by UVA’s School of Education and Human Development provide not just training but the certification required for public school teaching; while you would not enroll in their post-graduate Master of Teaching program until after you have completed your undergraduate degree, you can—and should, if you are confident that you want to become an English teacher in a public school—select your undergraduate courses with the program in mind, and if you are a UVA undergraduate you may be admitted to the program in your 2nd, 3rd, or 4th year.
-(See Admissions Requirements at https://education.virginia.edu/academics/programs/english-education-mt-master-teaching.)
+(See Admissions Requirements at https://education.virginia.edu/academics/programs/english-education-mt-master-teaching and opportunities for UVA undergrads at https://education.virginia.edu/admission/graduate-admission/information-current-uva-undergraduates.)
 If you sign up at https://education.virginia.edu/academics/programs/english-education-mt-master-teaching you can receive all the information you need and regular updates towards ensuring that you undertake the right undergraduate preparation for that program.
 UVa graduates can also consider many other post-graduate teacher training programs in Virginia and nationwide.
 (Increasingly these rely on a structure similar to UVA’s, so following our educational school’s pre-enrollment procedures should assist you with those other programs as well.)

 Virginia and many other states also allow for alternative licensure processes according to which one may be able to obtain required certification after one begins teaching, but these tend to be limited to opportunities in subject areas and/or geographical areas where there are severe teacher shortages.
 A number of programs, including Teach for America and New York City Teaching Fellows, recruit those with undergraduate degrees, provide some level of additional training, and place them for several years in teaching jobs in high-need public schools.